manoplas/mips/MIP39/MIP39c2-Subproposals/MIP39c2-SP27.md

 ### Utilize Social Recruiting as a main recruitment strategy.

-Blockchain talent - experts and developers alike are often prominent within social networks both on and offline.
+Blockchain talent experts and developers alike are often prominent within social networks both on and offline.
 We must be sure to seek them out through both inbound and outbound strategies.

 * Set up easily identifiable branding for Maker Talent that at the same time promotes MakerDAO.
 * Develop recruiting strategies for Twitter, Github and Stack Overflow, among others.
-* Offer cristal-clear and fair referral programs to increase talent pull effect by MakerDAO itself.
+* Offer crystal-clear and fair referral programs to increase talent pull effect by MakerDAO itself.
 * Deliver workshops and keynotes on a range of hiring and retention topics.
 * Sponsor and attend industry events attracting young yet undiscovered talents.